Sunset-06/admge/README.md

 - Get bank switching/ MBC working <--- [You are here]
 - Handle audio

+Note: I'm relying on Vsync to limit the framerate.
+While untested, this should break on monitors with refresh rate above 60Hz.

+What if you've disabled VSync for your graphics driver?
+Well, enjoy the raw speed of your CPU then :D

 > "You shouldn't implement 255 instructions at once.
 It becomes hell to debug later" <br/>
 > _~someone who I should've encountered earlier in my life_